-4.2 Service of Enforcement Notices (under the Housing Act 2004)
+4.2 Service of Enforcement Notices (under for example the Housing Act 2004)

-Properly authorised officers will serve enforcement notices/ orders for more serious issues or repeated contravention.
+Properly authorised officers will serve enforcement notices/ orders for serious issues, where there is lack of cooperation from the landlord (agent) or repeated contravention.
 Notices may also be issued in conjunction with prosecutions to secure immediate improvements.
-They will be served when issues present a significant danger to the health and safety of the public and informal action is unlikely to resolve the issues.
+They will be served when issues present a significant danger to the health and safety and informal action is unlikely to resolve the issues.